 Kenneth J. Bacon

-Kenneth J. Bacon is a director with the Comcast Corporation since 2002.
+Kenneth J. Bacon has been a director with the Comcast Corporation since 2002.
 Bacon is also a partner at

 RailField Partners, a financial advisory and asset management firm.